Will That Click Cost You Thousands?

 Ransomware has undeniably been the biggest security threat of 2016.
 No-one was safe.
 Hackers targeted everyone and everything, including home PCs – and they were astoundingly successful – costing upwards of £36 Billion for the UK alone.
 Business is booming for hackers, with thousands of attacks each day bringing in an average of £640 per residential target.
 Perhaps even more alarmingly, the financial cost of each individual attack is on the rise – the more ransomware proves to be an easy earner for them, the more they demand each time.

 For a quick payday, some hackers offer to ‘rescue’ you from immediate danger – for a fee.
 One method is to trick you into thinking you have a virus that will spread if you don’t pay money to remove it immediately.
-Another much scarier method is to pretend to be the Police and say your computer was involved in a crime (anything from money laundering to child pornography) and you can avoid going to prison by paying a few hundred dollars.
+Another much scarier method is to pretend to be the Police and say your computer was involved in a crime (anything from money laundering to child pornography) and you can avoid going to prison by paying a few hundred pounds.

 Thousands of regular people are also waking up every day to discover they’ve been locked out of their own files.
 Entire music and video libraries, digital photos from the past 5 years, personal budget files and even their secret novel draft …all held hostage until the user pays a ransom.
 The encryption is so strong and unbreakable that paying the ransom often becomes the only solution.

 The way ransomware gets onto your computer is deviously simple.
 Generally, the hackers convince you to click an email attachment/link or pop-up.
 With both approaches, the hacker usually offers helpful information, for example:

 Alerting that a virus was found and needs to be removed